EGI-Federation/fedcloud-documentation/source/introduction.rst

 * Resource discovery features to easily understand which providers are support your community and what are their capabilities.

-* Global accounting that aggregates and allows visualisation of usage information across the whole federation.
+* `Global accounting <https://accounting.egi.eu/cloud/>`_ that aggregates and allows visualisation of usage information across the whole federation.

-* Monitoring of Availability and Reliability of the providers to ensure SLAs are fulfilled.
+* `Monitoring of Availability and Reliability of the providers <http://argo.egi.eu/status-fedcloud>`_ to ensure SLAs are met.

 The flexibility of the Infrastructure as a Service can benefit various use